 Well, folks.
 Ha.
 Then I had kids and my life, pretty much, turned upside down.
 The idea of an onboard kids’ club had me backflipping from joy – I was literally grabbing the next stranger walking past, yelling, “get me on a cruise, there’s a motherflippin’ day care on that ship!”
 Not to mention, the prospect of not having to cook or clean – legit – brought happy tears to my eyes.

 You know those movies with cheesy happy endings where the main character sails off into the sunset?
-That was (no jokes) me on the Genting Dream cruisin' off into the horizon.
-Well, to Malaysia and the Philippines to be precise.
-Except, mine wasn't a happy ending because we had to sail back from the horizon and face the reality of life without having a kids' club two floors up.
+That was (no jokes) me on the Genting Dream cruisin’ off into the horizon.
+If you’re still a wee bit skeptical – here’s a bunch of solid reasons why cruise holidays are perfect for families.

 If you haven’t yet been on a cruise from Singapore, or on any cruise in general, well, I think I’m about to change your mind.